-Beginning in May 2018, a coordinated effort among the disparate Remain groups appears to be coalescing around the idea of a People's Vote - one form of which contemplates the vote of Parliament on the withdrawal agreement as an advisory one, to be followed by a referendum on the withdrawal agreement.
+Beginning in May 2018, a coordinated effort among the disparate Remain groups appears to be coalescing around the idea of a People's Vote - one form of which contemplates a vote of Parliament against the Withdrawal Agreement, to be followed by a referendum on the Withdrawal Agreement.
+There is little consensus on whether there is sufficient time for a second referendum or what the question or questions ought to be.
+The Electoral Commission has been considering the latter issue for some months.

 Services: the UK is reported to be the second largest exporter of services, after the United States.
-Services account for 45% of total exports from the UK, the largest component of which is financial services (though by no means even the majority).
+Services account for 45% of total exports from the UK, the largest component of which is financial services (although by no means even the majority).
 The UK maintains a trade surplus in services.
 The challenge is that, in contrast to goods, there is no single regime for services, and the FTA models being considered do not adequately address the services that matter most to the UK.
 Frictionless trade in services depends on accommodations in respect of non-tariff barriers, including licensing and regulation.
-The House of Lords Europe Committee called the EU single market the "most integrated regime for services trade in the world".
-The UK had a surplus in financial service exports in excess of £20 billion last year, though digital services are also becoming more significant.
-See generally, "Services: the 'dark matter that matters' in trade with the EU," Financial Times (December 18, 2017).
+The House of Lords Europe Committee called the EU single market the "most integrated regime for services trade in the world."
+The UK had a surplus in financial service exports in excess of £20 billion last year, although digital services are also becoming more significant.
+See generally "Services: the 'dark matter that matters' in trade with the EU," Financial Times (December 18, 2017).
 As possible solutions for trade move in the direction of a single market for goods, commentators note that many goods also have service components.